wp-plugins/music-seller/readme.txt

 == Screenshots ==

 1. How it looks on your website, in pro version you can also change the button colors.
+2. The customizable thank you page that the user sees when back from PayPal after payment.
+You can customize the page text as desired.

 == Frequently Asked Questions ==